 Their first child was my Great Grandmother, Esther Solomons.
-She became a Dressmaker, went to New York in 1906, gave birth to my Grandmother in 1907, and returned to New York without her.
+She became a Dressmaker, went to New York in 1906, returned to London where she gave birth to my Grandmother in 1907, and then went back to New York without her.
 Esther returned to England many times and stayed with Hannah, but never took my Grandmother back abroad with her.
 My Mum didn’t know Esther because she was murdered in Prince Rupert, Canada when my Mum was about two months old.
 She knew Esther had died, but didn’t know the gruesome circumstances.

 Despite what her birth certificate says, I am certain Esther was born in 12 Little Patternoster Row, and not “Patternoster Row”, which is behind St Pauls Cathedral in London.
 Jacob is a Tailor and Hannah’s maiden name is recorded as Levinson, as it is on all the birth certificates of their children.
 There are Levinson’s known to have been living in Vishay at the start of World War II, which is another, albeit tenuous, link between Hannah and Vishay.

 One of them was Joseph Levinson.
 A remarkable man who went on to ensure memorials were erected in Lithuania at all the places where the Nazis had murdered Jews.
 He recorded these in The Book of Sorrows.
 He also pulled together a book called The Shoah in Lithuania the purpose of which is to:

 provide a broader audience of readers with the opportunity to become acquainted with what really happened during the Shoah in Lithuania and to grasp its terrible consequences, scale, and the role of individual factors in it.

 Joseph was born in 1917 and died in Vilnius, Lithuania on 9th April 2015.